-In case you don’t follow me on Instagram (and if you don’t, you should), then you may not know that I recently went to Budapest with my boyfriend, Brad.
+In case you don’t follow me on Instagram then you may not know that I recently went to Budapest with my boyfriend, Brad.
 And if you do follow me, then I’m sorry but I’m mentioning it again.
 We’ve been wanting to go since before the pandemic hit, so naturally my excitement at finally getting on that plane was high.
-Before going, I did lots of research into the best things to do in Budapest and of course, the best places to eat, and honestly I was overwhelmed.
-The city is so rich in culture which so much to see and so many recommended places to eat, I didn’t know where to start!
-But I eventually created our own little itinerary with a mix of must-see’s, must-do’s and plenty of hidden gems.
+Before going, I did lots of research into the best things to do in Budapest and of course, the best places to eat, and honestly, I was overwhelmed.
+The city is so rich in culture with so much to see and so many recommended places to eat, I didn’t know where to start!
+But I eventually created our own little itinerary with a mix of must-see’s, must-do’s, and plenty of hidden gems.

 Now that I’m back, I thought it was only fair to share with you my findings, from both my pre-departure research and also what we discovered along the way, to inspire and help you plan any upcoming trips you may have to this amazing city!

 Starting with the obvious and on the Buda side of the river, you’ve got to visit Castle Hill.
 Crowning the hilly west bank, Castle Hill is essentially a huge limestone outcrop with the top dramatically perched above the Danube.
 Reachable by many a stair or by the old-fashioned funicular, winding cobblestone streets lead you to key attractions such as Buda Castle, now home to the Hungarian National Gallery and Budapest History Museum, and Fisherman’s Bastion.
 The view from the top is spectacular as you can see the whole of Pest.

 Pay Your Respects at the Shoes on the Danube Bank